aryalankit121/Student-Management-System/README.md

 This project began as a command-line application and gradually evolved into a complete full-stack web application.
 It showcases the progression from object-oriented programming and relational database management to REST API development and a modern React frontend.

-The application allows users to manage student records through an intuitive web interface while exposing a fully tested REST API and maintaining persistent storage with SQLite.
+The application allows users to manage student records through a responsive React frontend while exposing a fully tested REST API backed by SQLite.
+It demonstrates how a traditional Python CLI application can evolve into a complete full-stack software project.

 ---

 ## Highlights

+- Modern React frontend with Tailwind CSS
+- RESTful Flask API with 10 endpoints
 - Command-line application with complete CRUD functionality
-- RESTful Flask API with 10 endpoints
 - SQLite relational database integration
 - 47 automated tests using pytest
 - CSV export functionality
 - Modular object-oriented architecture
 - Robust input validation and exception handling
-- Modern React frontend with Tailwind CSS
 - Interactive dashboard with live statistics
 - Responsive React user interface